The Ultimate Guide to Teaching English in China

-Whether you're passionate about finding a job in China, or just a bit curious to learn more, I've created the ultimate guide for teaching abroad in China!
-Here we'll go over what types of jobs you can apply to, the qualifications you need, how to go about applying, and typical salaries and benefits to expect.
+Whether you're passionate about finding a job in China, or just a bit curious to learn more, we've created the ultimate guide for teaching abroad in China.
+Here we'll go over what types of jobs you can apply for, the qualifications you need, how to go about applying, and typical salaries and benefits to expect.
 We'll also go over some of the best cities and teaching opportunities to consider when you apply.

 No matter where you are in the teach abroad process, this ultimate guide is for you!

-How to Get a Teaching Job in China
+Read more: How to Get a Work Visa for Teaching English Abroad

 Many public schools in China hire oral English teachers to work with their students on speaking and listening comprehension.

 While working at a public school, you'll most likely be a supplemental English teacher.
 Your students will typically have a Chinese English teacher that teaches grammar and prepares students for the test; however, these classes typically involve almost no spoken English.
 Your job will be to come in once a week (or once every two weeks!) and help your students get comfortable speaking English.

 Chinese public schools typically have very large class sizes.
 You'll probably be teaching between 30-50 students in a class depending on their age range.
 You'll also be holding your classes very infrequently.
 For example, when I worked at a public school, I taught my classes once every two weeks and I was the only oral English teacher in the school.